-William Newland 1839-1919, was two years old when the Newland family came to New Zealand on the ship Amelia Thompson in 1841.
+William Newland (1839-1919) was two years old when his family came to New Zealand on the ship Amelia Thompson in 1841.
 Raised in New Plymouth, he joined the militia and became a lieutenant in the Patea Bushrangers.
 He later took up farming in the Wairoa and Patea areas.
-He died on the 21 April 1919 and is buried in the Te Henui Cemetery, New Plymouth.
+He died on 21 April 1919 and is buried in the Te Henui Cemetery, New Plymouth.

-The reminiscences give an account of the land wars.
-They are separated into various sections, J. Stronge in biographical notes on the reverse of a copy of the transcript of the Siege of Pipiriki, surmises that the reminiscences were transcribed by a relative of Captain Newland, as some of the narrative is in the first person and some in the third person.
+These reminiscences give an account of the New Zealand Land Wars.
+They are separated into various sections.
+J. Stronge, in biographical notes on the reverse of a copy of the transcript of the Siege of Pipiriki, surmises that the reminiscences were transcribed by a relative of Captain Newland, as some of the narrative is in the first person and some in the third person.

 Manuscript, Book 1.
 The siege of Pipiriki, 1865.
 Describes hostilities on the Whanganui River between March 1865 and August 1865 as part of the Campaign on the West Coast, North Island against Titokowaru.